 You only get one first impression.
 Make it count with these job-search tips.

-This Saturday marks the 140th running of the Kentucky Derby; the “fastest two minutes in sports.”
-On that day, approximately twenty Thoroughbreds will race down one and a quarter miles of track at Churchill Downs, each competing for a piece of the multi-million dollar purse and a chance to be draped in a blanket of roses at the winner’s circle.
+The annual running of the Kentucky Derby marks the “fastest two minutes in sports.”
+On that day, approximately twenty Thoroughbreds race down one and a quarter miles of track, each competing for a piece of the multi-million dollar purse and a chance to be draped in a blanket of roses at the winner’s circle.

 When a race is so short, every second counts.
 The smallest slipup out of the gates can destroy your chances of victory.
 The same can be said of the interview process.
 While an interview will certainly last longer than two minutes, the first few minutes of an interview can set the tone for the entire meeting.
 As Will Rogers once said, “You never get a second chance to make a good first impression.”
 [TWEET]